nerd-framework/interfaces/README.md

-# interfaces
+# nerd-contracts
-Interfaces for Nerd Framework
+Interfaces used in Nerd Framework